 Additional Topics Include:

-Prerequisite: A 1-day Think:Kids Introductory Training or the online Think:Kids Introductory Training, and the 2 1/2 day Think:Kids Intensive Tier 1 Training.
+Prerequisite: A one-day Think:Kids Introductory Training or the online Think:Kids Introductory Training.
+And the two-and-a-half day Think:Kids Intensive Tier 1 Training.

 Lunch will be on your own on Day 1 and Day 2.

 A Continental Breakfast will be served each day.

 Breaks: There will be two fifteen minute breaks on Day 1 and Day 2.
 On Day 3 there will be one fifteen minute break.

 Educators: We are approved by the Massachusetts Department of Elementary and Secondary Education for 16 PDPs.